perlin-network/wavelet-stack/README.md

 ## Examples
 ### Create a new Swarm

+The following example creates a Docker Swarm on 3 newly provisioned Droplets on DigitalOcean.
+It prompts the user for the size of those droplets and which region they will be provisioned in.

 ```
 $ ./manage-swarm create digitalocean demoswarm <apiKey> --size ask --region ask --count 3
 Loading...